Job Type: Part-time

 - Performs related duties as assigned.

 Education and Experience: Any combination of experience and training that would likely provide the required knowledge and abilities is qualifying.
 A typical way to obtain the knowledge and abilities would be:

-- Graduation from an accredited four-year college or university with a bachelor’s degree in mathematics or other relevant disciplines; AND three (3) years of tutoring experience in an educational setting OR
+- Graduation from an accredited four-year college or university with a bachelor’s degree in mathematics or other relevant disciplines AND

 - Theory, concepts, principles and operations of mathematics applicable to all levels of courses offered by the District from basic to advanced.

 - Study and learning techniques and strategies applicable to mathematics instruction for students at varying levels of English and subject-matter proficiency.

 - Instructional and tutorial techniques and methods applicable to a diverse range of students including those with physical, emotional and learning disabilities.